nwfsc-cb/rCAX/README.md

 ## Contributing

 Fork and put in a pull request!
 The documentation is provided via a pkgdown site.
-After changing files run `pkgdown::build_site()`.
+After changing files run `pkgdown::build_site(lazy=FALSE)`.

 ## Contributors